StatPal/DeepSynMRI/README.md

 # DeepSynMRI

 This is a package which uses deep learning method, Deep Image Prior, to enahance Synthetic MRI, especially effective for noisy MRI.
+The repository is based on the paper Personalized synthetic MR imaging with deep learning enhancements by Pal et al., [2022](http://doi.org/10.1002/mrm.29527).

 ### Workflow
 The main workflow is: